Weight Watchers Friendly Recipe: Spinach Quiche

 - 4 ounces coarsely chopped fresh spinach (about 4 cups)

-- Preheat the oven to 375 degrees.
-In a medium sized bowl, whisk the eggs lightly.
-Whisk in the cream, milk, salt and cayenne pepper and set aside.
+In a medium-sized bowl, whisk the eggs lightly.
+Then whisk in the cream, milk, salt and cayenne pepper and set aside.

 *PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
 SmartPoints® values calculated WITHOUT Weight Watchers Zero Points fruits and vegetables using the WW Recipe Builder.